-Access Setting Description Read Only Users can view, but not update, records.
-Read/Write Users can view and update records.
-Full Access Any user in the selected group, role, or territory can view, edit, transfer, delete, and share the record, just like the record's owner.
-With a Full Access sharing rule, users can also view, edit, delete, and close activities associated with the record if the organization-wide sharing setting for activities is Controlled by Parent.
+Access Setting Description Full Access Users in the selected group, role, or territory can view, edit, transfer, delete, and share the record, just like the record's owner.
+With a Full Access sharing rule, users can also view, edit, delete, and close activities associated with the record if the org-wide sharing setting for activities is Controlled by Parent.
+Available for campaigns only.